wentaozhu/AI_Reading_List/README.md

 2. Should You Hire a Registered Agent or Be Your Own? (https://www.score.org/resource/should-you-hire-registered-agent-or-be-your-own)
 3. WHAT IS A REGISTERED AGENT? (https://howtostartanllc.com/what-is-a-registered-agent)
 4. Why Do I Need a Registered Agent? (https://www.legalzoom.com/articles/why-do-i-need-a-registered-agent)
+5. What is an EIN Responsible Party? (https://www.citizen.co/business/ein/what-is-an-ein-responsible-party/)

 ### 2018-12-09
 1. Visualizing the Loss Landscape of Neural Nets (https://arxiv.org/abs/1712.09913)